UK Giving Form

 You can help us enlist the taxman as a major benefactor to the College.
 Because of our charitable status we can recover the basic rate tax deemed to have been paid by you, the donor.
 With the basic rate at 20%, tax recovery will add £25 to every £100 donated at no extra cost to you.
 In order for your gifts to be eligible for Gift Aid, you must be a UK tax payer who will have paid an amount of Income Tax and/or Capital Gains tax at least equal to the amount that all charities or Community Amateur Sports Clubs (CASCs) will reclaim on your gifts for that tax year.
 N.B.
 Other taxes that you may pay, such as VAT or Council Tax, do not qualify for Gift Aid relief.

 Gifts made with Charities Aid Foundation (CAF) or Charities Trust vouchers have already had Gift Aid claimed on them and passed to the charity, so further Gift Aid cannot be reclaimed.

 Higher-rate taxpayers have an additional incentive to make their gifts under Gift Aid.
 You can claim for yourself the relief on the difference between basic and higher rates.
 For example, if you pay 40% tax and you give £100 the College reclaims £25 increasing the value to £125, and you claim the difference of £25, therefore the net cost to you is £75.

-You can make a gift online today through our secure Donor Debit giving pages - click here to make a single gift, or click here to begin a regular donation.
+You can make a gift online today - click here to make a single gift via the University Development Office, or click here to begin a regular donation through our secure Donor Debit giving page.
 You will be taken to a secure site where you will be able to enter your payment details.
 Once you have made your gift, you will receive a confirmation email – please forward a copy of this to the Development Office so that we know to look out for your gift.

 Gifts can also be made by mail (download form on the right), bank transfer (for more details email the Development Office), or phone on + 44 (0) 1865 278346.